 WIDU.africa online platform: Promoting direct investment in Africa

-Title: Employment promotion in the informal sector in Africa by leveraging diaspora money transfers (WIDU platform)
+Title: Promoting employment in the informal sector in Africa by leveraging diaspora money transfers (WIDU platform)

 Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ)

 In African countries, it is challenging for entrepreneurs in the informal economy to establish or grow a business: they often have insufficient capital and rarely receive loans.
 At the same time, taking advantage of learning and training opportunities is difficult.
 Without access to these opportunities, African entrepreneurs are often unable to reach their full potential.
 Yet realistic employment prospects are key to development and stability across the different regions of Africa.

 According to estimates by the World Bank, African migrants in Germany send around EUR 1.5 billion to family, friends and acquaintances in their home countries.
 The recipients primarily use this money to meet their day-to-day needs.
 Only in a few cases are the remittances used for entrepreneurial purposes, despite the fact that this is a great opportunity to sustainably improve economic conditions in Africa.